-Score 8 Adopted in 2007 and superseding as well as supplementing the then valid documents, such as the Bill Drafting Instructions (2004), impact assessment guidelines as part of the drafting of legislation provide a framework for the process of regulatory impact assessments (RIAs).
+Score 8 Adopted in 2007 and superseding existing legislation, such as the Bill Drafting Instructions (2004), impact assessment guidelines provide a framework for the process of regulatory impact assessments.
 The revision bureau of the Ministry of Justice Law Drafting Department monitors compliance with these impact assessment guidelines.
-Impact assessments cover the economic impact of proposed legislation, its administrative impact, environmental impact and social impact, and guidelines describe what impacts may be involved, how the impact may be assessed, and what methods and information sources are available; also, the guidelines provide contact information for expert advisers.
-For instance, assessments deal with the economic impact on households, on businesses or on public finances, not to mention the overall economic impact.
+Impact assessments cover the economic impact of proposed legislation, its administrative impact, environmental impact and social impact, and guidelines describe what impacts may be involved, how the impact may be assessed, and what methods and information sources are available.
+The guidelines also provide contact information for expert advisers.
+For instance, assessments deal with the economic impact on households, businesses and public finances as well as overall economic impact.
 Concerning method, the guidelines recommend the use of statistical data, questionnaire data, expert analyses, and, when necessary, qualitative methods.
-Generally speaking, the RIA process in Finland is well-structured and emphasizes quality.
+Generally speaking, the regulatory impact assessments process is well-structured and emphasizes quality.